 Structured products are a broad category of financial instruments that can be used by investors to benefit from price movements in certain underlying assets, often only with a relatively small investment.
 Examples of structured products are turbos, warrants, and (factor) certificates and more.
 With these products, it is possible to achieve a high return, but this is often accompanied by high costs and high risk.
-Structured products are generally issued by large financial institutions such as Goldman Sachs and BNP Paribas.
+Structured products are generally issued by large financial institutions.
 Through our platform, you have the opportunity to trade in turbos, certificates, warrants and other structured products.

 Different structured products can have different characteristics.
 Whereas warrants are more similar to options, turbos and certificates are not.
 Structured products can be used to respond to an increase or decrease in an underlying asset.
 Examples of popular underlying values are individual stocks, indices, commodities or currency pairs.
 Do you expect an increase in price?
 Then you can buy a so-called long product.
 With a short position, on the other hand, you benefit from a price decrease.
 Many structured products have built-in leverage.
 The leverage of a structured product indicates the percentage by which the value of the product will move if the underlying moves by 1%.
 For example, a leverage level of 5 means that if the underlying moves by 1%, the product moves by 5%.